codeanticode/eliza/README.md

-Eliza is a port as a Processing library of the Java implementation of the Eliza program by Charles Hayden.
+This is a Processing library based on the Java implementation of the Eliza program by Charles Hayden.
 Hayden's code is a complete and faithful implementation of the original program described by by Joseph Weizenbaum in Communications of the ACM in January 1966.

 ACKNOWLEDGMENTS